Feeling a Gap in Your Smile? Dental Implants Could Be Your Answer.

 Are you a good candidate for implants?

 The great news is that most adults in good overall health are excellent candidates.
 The two main things we look for are healthy gums and enough jawbone to support the implant securely.
 Some medical conditions, like uncontrolled diabetes, can affect healing, so we’ll review your full health history.
-The only way to know for sure is with a personal consultation, where we can take 3D scans and create a plan that’s right for your unique situation.
+The only way to know for sure is with a personal consultation, where we can take 3D scans and create a plan for your unique situation.

-How do I take care of my dental implants?
+How do I care for my dental implants?

 How much do dental implants cost?

-The total cost depends on your specific needs, like how many implants you require and if you need any additional procedures, like a bone graft.
 While the initial investment is often higher than other options like bridges or dentures, implants are a superior long-term value because they’re so durable and protect your jawbone.
-We believe this investment in your health and confidence should be accessible, so we offer a variety of financing plans and will help you understand all your options.

 I’ve had dentures for years.
 Is it too late for me to get implants?

 It is absolutely not too late, and many long-term denture wearers are thrilled they made the switch.
 Even if you’ve had some bone loss over the years, we have advanced solutions like implant-supported dentures or the All-on-4® technique.
-These options use strategic implant placement and can often work with your existing bone.
-If needed, a minor bone grafting procedure can rebuild a solid foundation.
-Implants can give you a level of stability, comfort, and confidence that traditional dentures simply can’t match.

 Your Permanent, Confident Smile Starts Here